telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 - Even with HTTP/2 support enabled, Fiddler Everywhere cannot guarantee that all requests will use HTTP/2.
 If a client only supports HTTP/1.1 or lower, Fiddler will only communicate using the client's version.
 If the client works with HTTP/2 but the server does not, Fiddler will allow the HTTP/2 request, but internally it will translate the request to HTTP/1.1 when гит сcommunicating with the server.

-- Some browsers will share a single HTTP/2 connection to a website between several different tabs and keep a connection open for some time even after a tab is closed.
+- Some browsers will share a single HTTP/2 connection to a website between several tabs and keep a connection open even after a tab is closed.
 That can lead to unexpected behavior with the beta HTTP/2 support in Fiddler Everywhere, so if you experience similar issues, try to restart the browser.

 - Fiddler shows the HTTP/2 pseudo-headers in their original order precisely as they are sent/received.
-Some client applications are further modifying the order of the pseudo-headers, which might cause different behavior for some corner cases.
+Some client applications are further modifying the pseudo-header order, which might cause different behavior for some corner cases.

 ## WebSocket Capturing

 The [WebSocket protocol](https://en.wikipedia.org/wiki/WebSocket) provides full-duplex communication channels over a TCP connection.
 WebSocket is distinct from the HTTP protocol.
-Both protocols are located at OSI layer 7 and depend on TCP at OSI layer 4.
+Both protocols are located at OSI layer seven and depend on TCP at OSI layer four.
 Although different, WebSocket is designed to work over HTTP ports 443 and 80 and support HTTP proxies and intermediaries, thus making it compatible with HTTP.

 Fiddler Everywhere supports WebSocket capturing out-of-the-box (through a system, preconfigured browser, or explicit capturing modes).
 The application provides dedicated [WebSocket inspectors]({%slug inspector-types%}#websocket-and-grpc-inspectors) to examine and extract data from the WebSocket session's [handshake]({%slug inspector-types%}#handshake-tab), [metadata]({%slug inspector-types%}#metadata-inspector), and [messages]({%slug inspector-type%}#messages-tab).

 ## GRPC Capturing

-The [GRPC](https://en.wikipedia.org/wiki/GRPC) stands for Google Remote Procedure Call and, while originally created by Google, it is now a open source framework.
-The GRPC utilizes multiple technologies including HTTP/2 which makes it incompatible with HTTP/1.1 and older versions.
-Similar ot other RPC frameworks, one of its most common usage to directly call methods on remote clients.
-The main benefits of GRPC are it's performance, added security, and possibility to generate code efficiently.
+The [GRPC](https://en.wikipedia.org/wiki/GRPC) stands for Google Remote Procedure Call, and while created by Google, it is now an open-source framework.
+The GRPC utilizes multiple technologies, including HTTP/2, which makes it incompatible with HTTP/1.1 and older versions.
+Similar to other RPC frameworks, one of its most common usage to directly call methods on remote clients.
+The main benefits of GRPC are its performance, added security, and the possibility to generate code efficiently.
 Some well-known usage scenarios are creating microservices application architecture and connecting mobile clients to backend services.

+Fiddler Everywhere supports GRPC capturing out-of-the-box (through a system, preconfigured browser, or explicit capturing modes).
+The Fiddler application provides dedicated [GRPC inspectors]({%slug inspector-types%}#websocket-and-grpc-inspectors) to examine and extract data from the GRPC session's [handshake]({%slug inspector-types%}#handshake-tab), and [messages]({%slug inspector-type%}#messages-tab).

+>important To capture GRPC, you must enable HTTP/2 support in Fiddler Everywhere through **Settings > Connections > Enable HTTP/2 support (BETA)**.
+This requirement comes from prerequisites of the GRPC framework, which utilizes their HTTP/2 protocol.

 ## Additional Resources